qdrant/docs/qdrant/v0.9.x/distributed_deployment.md

 ### Cluster scaling

-If you want to extend your cluster with new nodes or some nodes become slower than the others, it might be helpful to re-balance shard alignment in the cluster.
+If you want to extend your cluster with new nodes or some nodes become slower than the others, it might be helpful to re-balance the shard distribution in the cluster.

 *Since version v0.9.0*, Qdrant allows moving shards between nodes in the cluster and removing nodes from the cluster.

-This functionality unlocks the ability to scale the cluster size dynamically with no downtime.
+This functionality unlocks the ability to dynamically scale the cluster size without downtime.

-Qdrant provides information regarding the current shard distribution in the cluster with the [Collection Cluster info API](https://qdrant.github.io/qdrant/redoc/index.html?v=v0.9.0#tag/cluster/operation/collection_cluster_info).
+Qdrant provides the information regarding the current shard distribution in the cluster with the [Collection Cluster info API](https://qdrant.github.io/qdrant/redoc/index.html?v=v0.9.0#tag/cluster/operation/collection_cluster_info).

-Use [Update collection cluster setup API](https://qdrant.github.io/qdrant/redoc/index.html?v=v0.9.0#tag/cluster/operation/update_collection_cluster) to initiate the shard transfer:
+Use the [Update collection cluster setup API](https://qdrant.github.io/qdrant/redoc/index.html?v=v0.9.0#tag/cluster/operation/update_collection_cluster) to initiate the shard transfer:

 ```http
 POST /collections/{collection_name}/cluster